 In the case of actual mental infirmities, the court will take it into consideration the relevant medical diagnosis to determine the appropriateness and scope of a guardianship.
 Otherwise, without this support, it would leave a person incapable of managing themselves and their own care in their daily life.
 Some studies show that many homeless people on the streets today were people who could no longer care for themselves, but had no support to get a guardian to help them to make the best decisions for their long-term care and survival.

 In Texas, the ward has to have a court-appointed guardian, which can be an individual, entity or guardianship program that is tasked with caring for the chosen ward.
 There is definitely a preference to have a family member (not with a criminal conviction though) be the guardian of a ward, as opposed to the state-run health and human services agency.

 The court prefers wards to have guardians to help them manage their care, under the watchful eye of someone who does want to protect their quality of life and well-being.
 The ward is supported emotionally by knowing that the affairs of the ward are protected and managed in the proper manner.
 The ward’s medical treatments, financial business, and everyday care arrangements are under the control of the guardian, who will look out for the ward’s best interest.
 In some cases, the ward will lose some basic rights to make decisions, and for this reason the person selected as a guardian needs to be made with care.

 A Texas guardian needs to make annual reports to the court regarding the personal and financial affairs of the ward, and an attorney should be involved to help the guardian cover all the bases in regard to compliance issues and accounting of any funds being managed.

-If you have any questions, get in touch with a Texas estate planning lawyer to learn more about your rights.
+If you have any questions, get in touch with a dallas guardianship lawyer to learn more about your rights.